 This project will have significant impact on the Breeza community and region.
-Some of these impacts include:
+These impacts include:

-1. Air quality - We strongly disagree with the Shenhua air quality modelling results because the Village is West of the area to be mined and our prevailing winds and storm paths are Westerly.
-To my knowledge Shenhua based its modelling on a single dust monitor situated on the East side of the Breeza Hill just inside the Village boundary, Therefore does not give an accurate indication of wind and storm born particulate fallout.
+- 1. Air quality I strongly disagree with the Shenhua air quality modelling results because the village is west of the area to be mined and our prevailing winds and storm paths are westerly.
+To my knowledge Shenhua based its modelling on a single dust monitor situated on the east side of the Breeza hill just inside the village boundary.
+The assessment does not give an accurate indication of wind and storm born particulate fallout.
 This is unacceptable.
-Further studies need to be carried out with extra monitors placed in and around the Village before mining commences.

-2- Health.
-The adverse effects of mining on the health of populations close to mine sites has been well documented and yet no study done on the health of the People of Breeza, Given that we are so close to the proposed mine site and the risk to our health is great there needs to be a health monitoring program agreed to by Shenhua and the Government before mining commences.
-We need a guarantee of compensation in case of a worst case scenario events.

-3. Water - There is a high risk of coal dust contamination to the rain water tanks in Breeza, This is the only source of household water for most of the residence in The Village.
-There are no contingency plans in place either by the Government or Shenhua if this were to occur.
-A water supply plan must be agreed to by the Government, Shenhua and the residence of Breeza before mining commences.
+Further studies need to be carried out with extra monitors placed in and around the village before mining commences. - 2.
+Health the adverse effects of mining on the health of populations close to the mine sites has been documented and yet no study done on the health of the people of Breeza.
+Given that we are so close to the proposed mine site and the risk to our health is great there needs to be a health monitoring program agreed to by Shenhua and the Government before mining commences.
+We need a guarantee of compensation in case of a worst case scenario event. - 3.
+Water there is a high risk of coal dust contamination to the rain water tanks in Breeza, This is the only source of household water for most of the residences in the village.
+There are no contingency plans in place either by the Government or Shenhua if this was to occur.
+A water supply plan must be agreed by the Government, Shenhua and the residents of Breeza before mining commences.

 There is a risk of contaminated water being released from the sediment dam during rainfall events where it exceeds the capacity.
 With the unpredictable rainfall events this situation is considered most probable and the releasing of contaminated water across the black soil plains and into our ground water systems is unacceptable.

 It is stated in the proposal that:

-- there is a potential for the reduction of catchment flows to surrounding waterways including the Mooki River, Watermark Gully, Native Dog Gully and Lake Goran with 25% loss at Watermark

-- groundwater levels are predicted to largely recover rapidly
+- there is a potential for the reduction of catchment flows to surrounding waterways including the Mooki River, Watermark Gully, Native Dog Gully and Lake Goran with 25% loss at Watermark - groundwater levels are predicted to largely recover rapidly